rongkangw/tp/docs/UserGuide.md

 Format: `help`

 ### Managing Members

+#### Listing all members : `listMembers`

+Format: `listMembers`

+* Displays a list of all members in the club book.

 #### Adding a member: `addMember`

 Format: `addMember n/NAME p/PHONE e/EMAIL [r/ROLE]…​`

+* Adds a member to the club book.
+* The new member can be found at the end of the list.

 Examples:
 * `addMember n/Alice Pauline p/94351253 e/alice@example.com r/friends`